 4. Create a simple user guide

 Explain it to the client just like you would prefer being introduced to something of prime importance to you.
 Do not complicate things unnecessarily by using ornamented language.
-You are not creating a literature marvel; you are selling presenting a pitch for your product and its auxiliary services.
+You are not creating a literature marvel; you are presenting a pitch for your product and its auxiliary services.
 Remember to use bullets and keep the content short and on-point.

 How is a user guide created?